 Installing AdminPak to manage the Active Directory domain

-When a Windows XP machine joins a domain, it becomes possible for the domain administrator to manage the domain and all the services on the domain controller (e.g. DNS, DHCP) from the Windows XP workstation.
-However, Windows XP does not include most of the management plug-ins under Administrative Tools that are required.
+When a Windows 10 machine joins a domain, it becomes possible for the domain administrator to manage the domain and all the services on the domain controller (e.g. DNS, DHCP) from the Windows 10 workstation.
+However, Windows 10 does not include most of the management plug-ins under Administrative Tools that are required.
 AdminPak installs the complete set of management plug-ins.
-AdminPak can be found on the Windows 2003 CD.
+AdminPak can be found on the Windows 2012 CD.
 Once installed, you will use the tools to add a user to Active Directory for each member of your pod.
 Make sure you are logged in as Administrator on your pod’s domain before installing Adminpak.

-On the Windows XP workstation:
+On the Windows 10 workstation:

+NOTE: Adminpak is no longer available on Windows 10 CD, you have to get the installer packages online!!!

 Verify that you are logged on as a domain Administrator (if unsure, logout and log back in).